jaks19/Augmented-Reality-Google-Glass-Safari-Game/README.md

 * Assets folder contains the C# scripts and all the art assets used to draw the animals
 * Project Settings contains the setting of the 3D environment that is dynamically created around you so that the animals are within your scope of vision

-Note: The project needs to be open from the highest-level point that encompasses all the files int his repo
+Note: The project needs to be open from the highest-level point that encompasses all the files in this repo